 Top 9 Ways to Prevent a Deadly Drug Interaction

-You should not be afraid to take your medications because of the possibility of drug interactions.
+You should not be afraid to take your medication because of the possibility of a drug interaction.
 Drug interactions can be intimidating for anyone who regularly takes prescription medications, but you can learn how to manage and prevent them.

 Drugs with a narrow therapeutic index (that is, having little difference between toxic and therapeutic doses), and certain disease states like epilepsy or depression are especially prone to serious drug interactions.
 In addition, multiple interactions may occur when someone is taking several drugs, as is often the case with older patients.

 While most interactions are usually not life-threatening, some mixtures of medications can lead to serious -- and even fatal -- consequences.
 Pharmacists and doctors are well-trained to review and predict drug interactions.
 You can also use online drug interactions tools to help gauge the risk prior to discussing with your doctor or pharmacist.

-Education and communication is key.
-You should consult with your health care providers, research reliable drug information, and empower yourself to lower the risk of interactions and maximize your medical treatments.
+Education and communication are key.
+You should consult with your health care providers, read only reliable drug information written by professionals, and empower yourself to lower your risk of drug interactions to maximize your medical treatments.
 Here are nine tips to achieve that goal.

 1. Communicate Frequently

 Tell your pharmacist each time you start or stop a medication, including any over-the-counter (OTC) drug, herbal supplement, or vitamin.
 Keep an updated list of meds, including nonprescription drugs -- and share with your health care providers, including your doctor, pharmacist, and dentist, anytime you start or stop a medication.

 Prescription drugs are not the only medicines that can interact.
 Non-prescription drugs can have serious consequences, too.
 For example, the herbal St. John’s Wort is commonly used as an OTC supplement for depression.
 If combined with other antidepressants such as the SSRIs like fluoxetine (Prozac) or sertraline (Zoloft), the risk of a rare but serious and potentially fatal condition called serotonin syndrome can occur, with symptoms such as confusion, hallucination, seizure, extreme changes in blood pressure, and even death.